looeee/discoverthreejs-site/markdown/book/first-steps/transformations.md

 Despite the issues we highlighted in this section, rotating object is generally intuitive.
 Here are a couple of important things to take note of:

 {{% note %}}
-TODO-POSTLAUNCH: if non-targeted DirectionalLight is ever added revisit
+TODO-LOW: if non-targeted DirectionalLight is ever added revisit
 {{% /note %}}

 1. Not all objects can be rotated.
 For example, {{< link path="/book/first-steps/physically-based-rendering/#introducing-the-directionallight" title="the `DirectionalLight` we introduced in the last chapter" >}} cannot be rotated.
 The light shines _from_ a position, _towards_ a target, and the angle of the light is calculated from the target's position, not the `.rotation` property.